Department of Biological Sciences

 Job growth is expected in a number of areas, biotechnology and molecular biology in particular.
 Business leaders have begun to address the issue of creating more science and technology jobs in the United States to prevent them from being exported.
 For more information, take a look at the report (in PDF format) Tapping America's Potential: The Education for Innovation Challenge.
 Also, the number of openings in federal government agencies charged with managing natural resources, such as the Interior and Agriculture Departments and the Environmental Protection Agency, is expected to grow; see the report (in PDF format) Federal Natural Resources Agencies Confront an Aging Workforce and Challenges to Their Future Roles.
 These openings will become available as many senior-level biologists and life scientists retire in the coming years.

-As you can see, higher salaries are found in private research companies and government agencies, where you may have more job security, advancement opportunities, and independence in your work.
+Salaries may vary greatly depending on geographic location, job type, experience and education.
+Higher salaries may be found in private research companies and government agencies where you may have more job security, advancement opportunities, and independence in your work.
 While jobs in nonprofit groups or academic institutions may in general have lower salaries, many biologists find great personal reward in working for an organization that is affecting change and has an emphasis on teamwork and collaboration.

 If you think there's one type of person who becomes a biologist, think again.
 People with diverse talents are drawn to careers in biology for many reasons.
 Get to know a few and you'll see.
 Here are links to profiles of biologists in a variety of fields who come from a wide range of backgrounds: